 What is the learning target for the lesson?
 I Can statement: I can determine how the title reflects the main idea of a text.
 Rationale Authors use the title to give their readers clues about what the text is about and to pique the reader's interest.
 How will learners demonstrate what they are learning?
-Assessment: [] observation [] conference [] product [] video/digital Planning for the lesson suggested mentor text: Say Something, by Peter H. Reynolds, or other culturally diverse texts, such as Well-Being text set, Hybrid Texts sticky notes Mini Lesson (10 minutes) Activate prior knowledge Things I might say • Yesterday we talked about • Today I will teach you • Watch me as I • I want you to notice how I • Writers/readers use this strategy to Yesterday we were working on Today I am going to teach you how to determine how the title reflects the main idea of a text.
+Assessment: [ ] observation [ ] conference [ ] product [ ] video/digital Planning for the lesson suggested mentor text: Say Something, by Peter H. Reynolds, or other culturally diverse texts, such as Well-Being text set, Hybrid Texts sticky notes Mini Lesson (10 minutes) Activate prior knowledge Things I might say • Yesterday we talked about • Today I will teach you • Watch me as I • I want you to notice how I • Writers/readers use this strategy to Yesterday we were working on Today I am going to teach you how to determine how the title reflects the main idea of a text.
 One way to do this is to look at the title of your text and make a prediction about what you think is going to happen.
 We do this because authors use the titles of their texts to give their readers clues about the main idea.
 The title of this text is That gives me a clue about what this text might be about.
 As I read, I will be thinking about some of these details: • what the text is about (main idea) • pictures and other text features • clue words and phrases that are used repeatedly • the main character's implicit/explicit language and actions • the plot • lesson learned by the main character (how the character(s) changed) Note: Sometimes the main idea is stated in the first or last sentence, which could be shared with the learners in order for them to confirm their thinking.
 After the reading: This text is about and that's the message that the author is sending through the title.
-I know this because Did you see how I determined the main idea of this story and how it the title that the title is the title to the title that the title is the title to the title that the title is the title that
+I know this because Did you see how I determined the main idea of this story and how it connects to the title, by using the details that the author gave me?